updated on 29 May 2020

 Keep up with the ongoing impact of coronavirus on all areas of commercial law with Lexology.

-Spring vacation schemes
+Changes to vacation schemes

-Check this section regularly for updates.
+Check back here for further updates.

 With the possibility that government advice on social distancing measures will remain in place for some months, the Bar Standards Board (BSB) has said that it is “clearly not possible to give any definite assurances about when it will be possible for potential pupils to fulfil all the requirements that they must do before commencing pupillage.
 These include provider-set exams, such as advocacy, as well as [Inns of Court] qualifying sessions and the BSB-set centralised exams.
 The impact on chambers is also as yet not quantifiable.
 We…will continue to talk to course providers and to the Inns and to work together to provide opportunities for requirements to be fulfilled at the earliest opportunity.”